 Things to Bring

-– If you plan to travel to multiple cities, DON’T bring a huge suitcase.
-Take the quote, “pack light, travel far” literally.
+– If you plan to travel to multiple cities, take the quote, “pack light, travel far” literally.
 I had a 48L REI backpack and it fit so much in there.
 If you plan to buy a backpack, I personally like front-loading backpacks way better than top-loading.
 They’re so much easier to pack and unpack.

 – Pepto-Bismol or Imodium AD: traveler’s diarrhea is a real thing, guys.
 God bless.